bwayne/NewsFaker/README.md

-# NewsFaker
+-# NewsFaker
-An app to create fake news images.
+-An app to create fake news images.